toluwalojurotimiayeni/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-A function that prints the numbers from 1 to 100, for multiples of three print Fizz  and for the multiples of five print Buzz
+A function that prints a triangle, followed by a new line